-* Euro recovers; gains capped by worries about Italian politics (New throughout, updates rates, comments as of U.S. market open; changes dateline; previous LONDON)
+* Euro recovers; gains capped by worries about Italian politics (Updates market action, adds comment)

 By Saqib Iqbal Ahmed

-NEW YORK, May 24 (Reuters) - The dollar fell against a basket of currencies on Thursday and hit a two-week low against the Japanese yen, after U.S. President Donald Trump called off a summit meeting with North Korean leader Kim Jong Un and as traders booked profits following the greenback's recent rally.
+NEW YORK, May 24 (Reuters) - The dollar slipped against a basket of currencies on Thursday and hit a two-week low against the Japanese yen, after U.S. President Donald Trump scrapped a summit meeting with North Korean leader Kim Jong Un and as traders booked profits following the greenback's recent rally.

-"There is a slightly more risk-off mood in global financial markets as a result of that announcement," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange Inc in Washington D.C.
+"There is a slightly more risk-off mood in global financial markets as a result of that announcement," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange Inc in Washington.

-The yen, which tends to rise in times of market turbulence, hit to a two-week high against the greenback.
-The dollar was down 0.81 percent at 109.18 yen.
-The South Korean won slipped 0.6 percent against the dollar.
+The yen, which tends to rise in times of market turbulence, hit a two-week high against the greenback.
+The dollar was down 0.75 percent at 109.24 yen.

 The dollar's rally had already begun to lose steam following the release on Wednesday of the minutes of the Federal Reserve's last policy meeting.